25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)

 Flying in the day before you are scheduled to set sail allows you extra time to ensure you make it to your final destination…the Disney cruise ship!
 If you would like to read reviews and tips on where to stay the night before your cruise, you can check out these posts:

-Best Tips for Embarkation Day
+Best Tips for Boarding Day

 The day that you finally get to board the Disney cruise ship is known as Embarkation Day.
 This can be a hectic day since you will be juggling your cruise documents, luggage, transportation information, and more.